HeadBeeGuy/alt-activities/README.md

 - Customize the Bootstrap layout so it doesn't look so generic
 - Look into localizing model data as well (primarily tag information)
 - Allow users to give more information about themselves (location, what level of school they teach)
+- Add in :ominauthable, :confirmable, and more with Devise

 ---